“We are all different, which is great because we are all unique. Without diversity, life would be very boring” -Catherine Pulsifer

 Letting yourself and your students be exposed to new ideas that are unfamiliar or unknown to you can help open your students’ and your eyes as well to new horizons of discoveries and valuable knowledge that awaits you at the doors of diversity.

-Being able to work with diverse ranges of ideas, opinions, thoughts, and cultural background will help students see a topic from different lenses that will help them be more creative when it comes to comprehending it.
+Being able to work with diverse ranges of ideas, opinions, thoughts, and cultural backgrounds will help students see a topic from different lenses that will help them be more creative when it comes to comprehending it.

 Diversity is making all the amazing differences to work together in a classroom to help form ideas into something remarkable that can only be achieved when diversity is welcomed in a learning space.